poulainv/markdown-cv/index.md

 I was part of the core-developer team, as a data engineer.
 I worked on every aspects of the solution to ensure reliability, stability and good predictive performance.
 Redshift, EMR (Spark), event sourcing, Airflow, Terraform are some of the tools & concepts I used to work with.

-Then, I was in charge of the team (10 people) working on the SaaS product
+Then, I was in charge of the team (8 people) working on the SaaS product.
+Work closely with PM & Tech lead to define OKR, then roadmaps

 `2011-2016`
 __Freelance__, Paris